UBC-MDS/CrossR/README.md

 * Shun Chi / @ShunChi100

 ### Summary
 Cross-validation is an important procedure for model selection and hyper-parameter optimization.
-This package aims to provide an standardized pipeline to perform cross-validation for different modeling functions in R. In addition, an easy visualization of the cross-validation results is provided.
+This package aims to provide a standardized pipeline to perform cross-validation for different modeling functions in R. In addition, easy visualization of the cross-validation results is provided.

 __To be added.__